Australia says no plan to stop surveillance flights over South China Sea

 “We always navigate in a very constructive way in the region,” she told reporters in Adelaide.

-On Wednesday, influential tabloid the Global Times, published by the ruling Communist Party’s official People’s Daily, implied there could be military retaliation if Australia persisted with the patrols.
+The Chinese state-owned Global Times newspaper cautioned Australia against entering air space near the disputed area, warning of a possible military retaliation if they did so again.

-“Australian military aircraft had better not regularly come to the South China Sea to add to the trouble, and especially not test China’s patience by getting close to China’s islands and reefs,” it said in an editorial.
+“Australian military planes better not regularly come to the South China Sea to ‘get involved’, and especially don’t test China’s patience by flying close to China’s islands,” the newspaper said.

-China and Australia are friends and should act that way, it said.

-“It really ought not to happen that one day, due to a freak combination of factors, coincidentally an aircraft was downed and it just happened to be Australian.”
+“Everyone has always been careful, but it would be a shame if one day a plane fell from the sky and it happened to be Australian.”
+(Reporting by Matt Siegel; Editing by Paul Tait)